-(1) The Medical Director shall appoint a Presiding Officer who shall be an attorney.
-The Presiding Officer may not be, or represent clients who are, in direct competition with the individual who requested the hearing and may not currently represent the ASF in any legal matters.
+(1) The CMO, after consulting with the President of the Medical Staff, shall appoint a Presiding Officer who shall be an attorney.
+The Presiding Officer may not be, or represent clients who are, in direct competition with the individual who requested the hearing and may not currently represent the Hospital in any legal matters.
 The Presiding Officer shall not act as an advocate for either side at the hearing.